 KEY TAKEAWAY

 Kinomap is a training app suitable not only for cyclists but also for runners or rowers.
 Its extensive content library includes routes, structured workouts, coaching plans, and more.
-As one of the few apps, it provides the option to purchase a lifetime license.
-However, it falls short in its motivational system and lacks features like drafting, power-ups, and racing.
-Furthermore, it’s important to note that Kinomap does not offer dedicated macOS or Windows apps, but you can use their screen mirroring option.
+However, it falls short in its motivational system and lacks features, such as drafting, power-ups, and racing.
+It’s also not as socially oriented.
+Furthermore, it’s important to note that Kinomap does not offer dedicated macOS or Windows apps, but you can use its screen-mirroring feature to play the app in an internet browser.

 My Kinomap rating at a glance: